 Lace is always a perfect choice for a wedding, and it’s particularly romantic for a garden wedding.
 This peach lace dress with the halter neckline is classic with a modern twist.
 Wedge heels are easier to walk in than skinny heels if the wedding is outdoors.

 4. Ruffles are Romantic

 5. Maxi Dresses Go With the Easy Breezy Feel

 A flowy, feminine maxi dress with a romantic feel is another good option for a garden wedding.
 A floral print is always lovely, especially in chiffon, but you could also go with a solid color.
-(See post on guidelines for maxi dresses for an afternoon wedding.)
+(See my post on guidelines for maxi dresses for an afternoon wedding.)

 6. A Pretty Sundresses is Fine for a Very Informal Wedding

 Some couples get married in their backyard because they want the wedding to be very small, low-key and super casual.
 In this case, you would not need to wear a cocktail dress.
 Casual backyard wedding attire could include a pretty sundress, a skirt, and blouse or a casual maxi dress.
 Dress your outfit up with a bit of jewelry and some pretty accessories to make it more festive.

 Do you have other ideas for backyard or garden guest wedding attire?
 Let me know.
 Or maybe you need ideas what to wear other types of weddings.
 Here are some suggestions.